 The Finished Model

 There now follows a number of pictures of the completed model.
-Please note that I did not fit couplings, although I believe that Steve was going to fit Kadee couplings.
+Please note that I did not fit couplings, although I believe that Steve is going to fit Kadee couplings.
 Because of this, I didn't fit vacuum or steam heating pipes to the buffer beams.

 Please note that if you click on an image, it will appear in a 'light box'.
 Hover your mouse over the left and right of the pictures and you will see arrows which when clicked, allow you to scroll through all the pictures on this page in the order that they appear.

 Due to competing family commitments, it took me quite a long duration to complete this model, however, the modelling time itself was actually quite short - these really are "Easy" to "Build" kits.
 The instructions are superb and support from EasyBuild is commendable.
 The finished model looks really good and they actually have a decent weight so no extra weight is needed.
-The fine freely and are not 'heavy' behind a loco.
+They run freely and are not 'heavy' behind a loco.

 As stated above, my only real disappointments are the rubber gangways and the flat window perspex.
 Other than that, I would recommend these kits to anyone setting out in 7mm scale.